llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 Choose not to respond

-The age range chosen was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high-school and remain in practice past the age of 65 [source]; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
+The age range (multiple choice) was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high-school and remain in practice past the age of 65 [source]; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
 This question is posed as a standard demographic question, yet it is also important as speaks to the current and future state of the legal linguistic environment.
 Noting age may highlight multilingualism trends among age groups.
 For example, if multilingualism is more prominent in the younger lawyers, then the projection of multilingual representation would be positive.
 However, if multilingual tendencies are clustered among older lawyers, then this study may serve to highlight needed points of improvement in the legal system in an increasingly multilingual society.

-+ *Which of the following best describe (s) you*?
++ *Which of the following best describe (s) you?*

 Man

 Woman

+Choose not to respond

 Other (please specify)

 ____________________

-Choose not to respond

-Gender identification is another standard demographic question, however, it is useful to gather this data check whether the August 2020 American trend of men outnumbering women (especially in leadership), is replicated in and persistent in the Caribbean country of Saint Lucia [americanbar.org] [clio.com/resources][attorneyatwork.com].
+Gender identification is another standard (multiple choice) demographic question, however, it is useful to gather this data check whether the August 2020 American trend of men outnumbering women (especially in leadership), is replicated in and persistent in the Caribbean country of Saint Lucia [americanbar.org] [clio.com/resources][attorneyatwork.com].
 There may also be a need to highlight if there are any differences in linguistics interests among the lawyers.
 Females are often believed to be more capable of and interested in linguistic acquisition and practice.
 Data gathered could confirm or dispute this assumption.

-+ *How would you describe your ethnicity/race?
-(Tick one box only)*
++ *Which of the following best describe (s) your ethnicity/race?*

+American Indian/Alaska Native/Amerindian (Native Caribbean People)

+Black/African/Afro-Caribbean

 White/North European

-Mediterranean (eg Greek, Italian, Turkish)
+Mediterranean (Greek, Italian, Turkish, Syrian, etc.)

-Black Afro-Caribbean

 Indian subcontinent

-SE Asian/Chinese
+SE Asian/Chinese/Native Hawaiian/ Other Pacific Islander

 Mixed parentage

+Not known

+Choose not to respond

 Other (please specify)

 ____________________

-Not known

-Choose not to respond

 While the ABA noted that "most state bars and state licensing agencies do not track race and ethnicity in the profession", in 2020 there was an increase in this type of data collection [americanbar.org] [clio.com/resources] [attorneyatwork.com] As of 2010, only 11.4% of all American lawyers were men and women of color, and this only rose to 14.1% in 2020 [americanbar.org] [clio.com/resources][attorneyatwork.com].
 Identifying participant ethnicity/race is another standard demographic inquiry, nevertheless, it is needed here to highlight if there are any differences in linguistics interests among the lawyers based on their backgrounds.
 In developed countries, like America, it is said that minorities remain underrepresented in the legal profession; however, there is limited information on the legal environment of the Caribbean-an environment where the majority of the population would be non-white.

 Additionally, one's household and upbringing may shape or influence one's interests.
 Multiculturalism is quite prevalent in the Caribbean, however, one's multilingualism might be impacted by one's upbringing.
 While formal education may be a primary factor in one's language acquisition, various states of immigration over generations, or other forms of diversity in one's household, might influence their linguistic capacities.

-+ *How many years have you been in practice?*
++ *How many years have you been in practice (number of years since your first call to the bar in the Common-Wealth)?*

 Less than 1